apache/jena-site/source/documentation/io/rdf-input.md

 ### Example 2 : Using the RDFDataMgr

-In versions of Jena priot to 2.10.0, the `FileManager` provided some of this functionality.
+In versions of Jena prior to 2.10.0, the `FileManager` provided some of this functionality.
 It was more basic, and not properly web enabled.
-The API `RDFDataMgr` superceeds the `FileManager`.
+The API `RDFDataMgr` supercedes the `FileManager`.

  `RDFDataMgr "load*" operations create an in-memory container (model, or dataset as appropriate); "read" operations